bastianlb/vccs_supervoxel/README.md

 # Supervoxel for 3D point clouds

+Make sure to clone with `--recursive`.
+Else run `git submodule init && git submodule update`.
-For python install, run `pip install .`.
+First make sure numpy and wheel are installed: `pip install numpy wheel` Then, for python install, run `pip install .`.

 Then run the vccs_supervoxel.segment function as demonstrated in [scripts/demo.py](scripts/demo.py).